6 Things Almost Everyone Gets Wrong When Treating Tired Eyes

 "I talk to patients about the long-term side effects that comes from using these lash serums which is fat atrophy," says Dr. Brissette.
 "It's called periorbital fat atrophy and it's a known side effect of those compounds.
 The fat behind your eyes starts to atrophy if you overuse these lash serums and that gives a hollow, sunken-in appearance to your eyes as you get older.
 If my patients don't want to give up lash serum and I tell them that their eyes are going to look sunken in down the road, they stop."

 If you still want to use a lash serum, look for one without prostaglandin.
 "You can try to do an organic or natural lash serum," says Dr. Brissette.
 "Most of those have peptides in them, or even oil ingredients that help lubricate the lashes — it's all about keeping them clean and hydrated."
-Some prostaglandin-free formulas options are Vegamore Gro Lash Serum and LashFood Lash Enhancing Duo.
 Though Dr. Brissette says: "Honestly, if you take care of your eyelids and lashes, you'll find that they look longer and better."